How to survive the dark months in Sweden

-I hate anything related to myself, but the sedentary lifestyle caused by unwillingness to leave your house may actually have more disastrous effects than the darkness in itself.
+Admittedly, I hate anything related to exercise, but the sedentary lifestyle caused by unwillingness to leave your house may actually have more disastrous effects than the darkness in itself.
 Compensate for the time you do not spend outside by doing something else.
 Dancing, swimming, sports.

 Plan it.
 No one will have the energy to improvise.
 Also contrived solutions are solutions.

 Try to do things that require energy before sunset.
 Starting the day on the sofa means you will not get further.
 This is particularly relevant if you are a student or looking for a job.

 Although having children means much less sleep, and a ongoing sleep deprivation beyond imagination, the winters have actually become much easier since my twins were born.
 Why?
 Because weekends are not spent as an everlasting sleep-in.
 I am down at the play park at 9 am, regardless of temperature and precipitation.
 This means two things: It does not mess with my body clock, and, I always make it outside before sunset.
 It is lonely though, please join me.